 If you are probing -omics contributions to disease risk, new interventions and therapeutics, prognostic markers or relations among phenotypes, BioVU can:

-- Expedite discovery with large sample size and existing samples and data from 212,445 adult samples and 29,723 pediatric samples
+- Expedite discovery with large sample size and existing samples and data from more than 300,000 samples (adult and pediatric)

 - Reveal new relationships among genetic signatures and health outcomes